kumahq/kuma-website/docs/docs/1.4.x/deployments/multi-zone.md

 ### Verify control plane connectivity

-You can run `kumactl get zones`, or check the list of zones in the web UI for the global control plane, to verify remote control plane connections.
+You can run `kumactl get zones`, or check the list of zones in the web UI for the global control plane, to verify zone control plane connections.

-When a remote control plane connects to the global control plane, the `Zone` resource is created automatically in the global control plane.
+When a zone control plane connects to the global control plane, the `Zone` resource is created automatically in the global control plane.

-The Ingress tab of the web UI also lists remote control planes that you deployed with Ingress.
+The Ingress tab of the web UI also lists zone control planes that you deployed with Ingress.

 ### Set up cross-zone communication